 What's happened

-The Venice Biennale's jury has decided not to award prizes to artists from countries whose leaders face ICC charges.
-This affects Russia and Israel, with Russia's pavilion reopening amid controversy.
-The decision reflects the event's commitment to human rights amid ongoing geopolitical tensions.
-The festival runs until November 22, 2026.
+The Venice Biennale will refrain from awarding prizes to artists from countries whose leaders face ICC charges, impacting Russia and Israel.
+The decision aligns with the festival's commitment to human rights and the legacy of curator Koyo Kouoh, amid ongoing geopolitical tensions.

 What's behind the headline?